 • People who want to build upon a thin or nonexistent credit history

-If you have bad credit or you’re just starting to build your credit profile, you can benefit from a secured card’s credit requirements, which tend to be looser than many traditional cards.
+If you have bad credit or you’re just starting to help your credit profile, you can benefit from a secured card’s credit requirements, which tend to be looser than many traditional cards.
 However, approval is not guaranteed; depending on the state of your credit, your application could still be rejected.

 How Secured Cards Work